hryun11/my-study/Java/Java Backend Developer Interview Questions.md

 18. Can you explain how to use JUnit for testing in Java?
 19. What is the difference between a private and a protected method in Java?
 20. What is the difference between an inner class and a nested class in Java?
+21. What is Serialization and Deserialization in Java?